Zeioth/dooku.nvim/README.md

 -- typedoc specific settings
 typedoc_filetypes = { "typescript" }                                             -- for this filetypes use typedoc
 typedoc_docs_dir = "docs"                                                        -- the typedoc dir.
 typedoc_html_file = "index.html"                                                 -- html file to open with :DookuOpen.
-This path starts in doxygen_docs_dir, instead of the root directory. typedoc_clone_config_repo = "https://github.com/Zeioth/vim-typedoc-template.git" -- repo to clone if auto_setup.
+This path starts in typedoc_docs_dir, instead of the root directory. typedoc_clone_config_repo = "https://github.com/Zeioth/vim-typedoc-template.git" -- repo to clone if auto_setup.
 typedoc_clone_to_dir = "vim-typedoc-template"                                    -- clone into this dir.
 typedoc_clone_cmd_post = ""                                                      -- runs a command after cloning.
 If you set this option manually, make sure you copy 'typedoc.json' from 'typedoc_clone_to_dir', into the root directory here.

+-- jsdoc specific settings
+jsdoc_filetypes = { "typescript" }                                             -- for this filetypes use jsdoc
+jsdoc_docs_dir = "docs"                                                        -- the typedoc dir.
+jsdoc_html_file = "index.html"                                                 -- html file to open with :DookuOpen.
+This path starts in jsdoc_docs_dir, instead of the root directory. jsdoc_clone_config_repo = "https://github.com/Zeioth/vim-typedoc-template.git" -- repo to clone if auto_setup.
+jsdoc_clone_to_dir = "vim-typedoc-template"                                    -- clone into this dir.
+jsdoc_clone_cmd_post = ""                                                      -- runs a command after cloning.
+If you set this option manually, make sure you copy 'typedoc.json' from 'typedoc_clone_to_dir', into the root directory here.

+-- rustdoc specific settings
+rustdoc_filetypes = { "typescript" }                                           -- for this filetypes use rustdoc
+rustdoc_docs_dir = "docs"                                                      -- the typedoc dir.
+rustdoc_html_file = "index.html"                                               -- html file to open with :DookuOpen.
+This path starts in rustdoc_docs_dir, instead of the root directory. rustdoc_args = ""                                                              -- optional args to pass to "cargo doc"
 ```

 ## Troubleshooting
 If you have the option `auto_setup` enabled, and you are running `:DookuGenerate` on your project for the first time, you will have to run the command two times.
 One for auto setup to kick in, and a second one to actually generate the docs.